 No One Gets Out Alive: Netflix

 This mysterious yet horror movie revolves around the story of an undocumented Mexican immigrant, Ambar.
-She moves to America in Cleveland Boarding House where she was forced to take a room.
-As she moves there, she start seeing unsettling and terrifying things roaming the halls with the beginning of cries and eerie visions.
+She moves to America in Cleveland Boarding House, where she is forced to take a room.
+As she moves there, she starts seeing unsettling and terrifying things roaming the halls, with the beginning of cries and eerie visions.